library(sbcrs)

 list(n_obs = n_obs, n_groups = n_groups, n_types = n_types, group = group, type = type)

-is used to set the random seed.
+}The parameter seed in gen_data is used to set the random seed.
 It is important to set the random seed in all four functions, otherwise the rank statistics will be biased.
-Moreover, because the same value of seed
+Moreover, because the same value of seed is passed to all four functions, it is good practice to add an offset when setting the seed.

 Generate random parameters (but not the modeled data) from the prior distributions indicated in the Stan model.